suggap

 Plot

-In the village of Ban Nong Pradu at rural northeastern Thailand, lies an ancient Buddha statue named Ong-Bak.
-The village falls in despair after thieves from Bangkok desecrate the statue and take the head with them.
-Ting, a villager extremely skilled in Muay Thai, volunteers to travel to Bangkok to recover the stolen head of Ong-Bak.
+An ancient Buddha statue named Ong-Bak is kept in the village of Ban Nong Pradu in rural northeastern Thailand.
+The villagers fall in despair after thieves from Bangkok desecrate the statue Ong-Bak and take the head with them.
+Ting, a resident and Muay Thai expert, volunteers to travel to Bangkok to recover the stolen head.
 Ting's only lead is Don, a drug dealer who attempted to buy an amulet in Nong Pradu earlier.
-Upon arriving in Bangkok with a bagful of money donated by his village, Ting meets up with his cousin Humlae, who has dyed his hair blond and begun calling himself "George".
-Humlae and his friend Muay Lek are street-bike racing hustlers who make a living out of conning yaba dealers.
+Upon arriving in Bangkok with a bagful of money donated by the village, Ting meets his cousin Humlae, who has dyed his hair blond and begun calling himself "George."